The Russia Investigations, Explained

 In January 2017, the United States intelligence community released a sobering report concluding with “high confidence” that Russian President Vladimir Putin sought to influence the 2016 presidential election.
 The aim of this effort, the report found, was “to undermine public faith in the U.S. democratic process, denigrate Secretary Clinton, and harm her electability and potential presidency.”
 Putin and the Russian government, the intelligence agencies said, “developed a clear preference for President-elect Trump.”

 Russia’s involvement in the election — and whether any associates of President Trump played a role — is now the focus of multiple investigations in Washington.
 Committees in both the House and the Senate have opened fact-finding probes, and although Congress cannot bring charges, it would have the ability to vote on impeachment if lawmakers were to uncover wrongdoing by President Trump.
+House intelligence committee Republicans announced in mid-March that they had found no evidence of collusion.

 As the investigations continue to unfold, here is a brief look at where each one stands: